 Start With the Simplest Explanation

-When a cat will not use pine pellets, the problem is usually not the pine itself.
+When a cat will not use pine pellets, the problem is often not the pine itself.
 It is the sudden change in texture, sound, depth, or location.
 Cats build strong litter-box preferences, so even a good litter can fail if the transition happens too fast.

 If the refusal started the same week you changed litter, assume transition friction first.
 If the avoidance came on suddenly after your cat was already using pine, check for pain, urinary strain, constipation, or another medical issue before changing products again.